Archdiocese of Omaha: Sexual abuse scandal

-During the 1980s and 1990s, Reverend John Fiala amassed accusations of inappropriate behavior toward boys in the Archdiocese of Omaha.
+During the 1980s and 1990s, John Fiala amassed accusations of inappropriate behavior toward boys in the Archdiocese of Omaha.
 However, when Fiala tried to transfer to the Archdiocese of San Antonio in 1995, officials in Omaha gave him a clean bill of health.
-The archdiocese in 2010 settled a lawsuit brought against it by a Texas boy who had been sexually abused there in 2008 by Fiala.
-After the alleged assault, the boy had told his story to a school counselor; the archdiocese then removed Fiala from ministry.
-When the boy filed his lawsuit in 2010, Fiala tried to hire a hitman in Texas to murder him.
-Fiala revealed his plans to an undercover policeman posing as a hitman.
 Fiala was convicted in Texas of attempted murder in 2010 and sentenced to 40 years in prison.
 In 2014, he was convicted of sexually abusing the boy and was sentenced to 30 years in prison.

-In 1997, a housekeeper found pictures and a video of nude boys in the possessions of Reverend Daniel Herek at his rectory in Omaha.
-She notified the archdiocese.
-Herek was convicted in 1998 of sexually assaulting and videotaping a 14-year-old boy and was sentenced to 20 months to five years in prison.
-He was laicized by the Vatican.
+Daniel Herek, a priest serving in Omaha, was convicted in 1998 of sexually assaulting and videotaping a 14-year-old boy and was sentenced to 20 months to five years in prison.
+He was laicized.
 In 2002, a jury awarded $800,000 from the archdiocese to a boy who had been abused by Herek.
-During the lawsuit, Bishop Sheehan denied that he transferred Herek to different parishes due to complaints about sexual abuse.

-In 2002, Archbishop Curtiss removed Reverend Thomas Sellentin, an archdiocesan priest, from public ministry after Sellentin admitted sexually abusing boys over a 30-year period.
-Curtiss had received numerous complaints from parents and parishes over the previous years.
-In 2003, three brothers, Richard, Thomas and Steven Schommer, sued the archdiocese, stating they had all been abused by Sellentin.
-Sellentin was laicized by the Vatican in 2019.
+In 2002, Archbishop Curtiss removed Thomas Sellentin, an archdiocesan priest, from public ministry after Sellentin admitted sexually abusing boy over a 30-year period.
+In 2003, three brothers sued the archdiocese, stating they had all been abused by Sellentin.
+Sellentin was laicized in 2019.